-Contemporary Music 9-12 (Student interest)
+Contemporary Music 9-12

 Contemporary music students will study musical theory while they explore and appreciate multiple forms of musical forms including pop, rock, country, and alternative forms.
 Students will practice and perform in ensembles.
 Instruments may include (but are not limited to) guitar, piano, drums, violin, cello, and flute.
+This is typically offered outside of the timetable.

-Music Composition & Production 11 and 12 (Student interest)
+Music Composition & Production 11 and 12